pwyq/blog/_includes/_about/en.md

 I'm **Yan-Qing Wu** (Chinese: **吴彦庆**), a carbon-based living creature currently live on the lovely Earth.
 More specifically, I:
---> (study term) will be on 3A academic term of ECE at the University of Waterloo, Canada
+--> (study term) am third year Computer Engineering student at the University of Waterloo, Canada
 --> (co-op term) am seeking for (robotics/ML + R&D-oriented) internship opportunity for 2019 summer (May - Aug.)

 #### About The Site